javanna/elasticsearch-river-solr/README.md

 Getting Started
 ===============

-The Solr River allows to query a running Solr instance and index the returned documents.
+The Solr River allows to query a running Solr instance and index the returned documents in elasticsearch.
-It uses the [SolrJ](http://wiki.apache.org/solr/Solrj) library to communicate with Solr.
+It uses the [Solrj](http://wiki.apache.org/solr/Solrj) library to communicate with Solr.
-The SolrJ version in use and distributed with the plugin is 3.6.1.
+The Solrj version in use and distributed with the plugin is 3.6.1.

-Although it's recommended to send queries using the same version that is installed on the Solr server, it's possible to query other Solr versions.
+It's recommended that the solrj version used the query is the same as the solr version installed on the server.
+Anyway, it's possible to query other Solr versions.
-The default format used is [javabin](http://wiki.apache.org/solr/javabin) but you can solve compatibility issues just switching to the xml format using the wt parameter.
+The default format used is in fact [javabin](http://wiki.apache.org/solr/javabin) but you can solve compatibility issues just switching to the xml format using the wt parameter.

 All the [common query parameters](http://wiki.apache.org/solr/CommonQueryParameters) are supported.

+The solr river is not meant to keep solr and elasticsearch in sync, that's why it automatically deletes itself on completion, so that the river doesn't start up again at every node restart.
+This is the default behaviour, which can be disabled through the close_on_completion parameter.

 Installation
 ------------